Night Watch (1973 film): Production

 Night Watch was based on the play of the same name by Lucille Fletcher, starring Joan Hackett.
 The play opened in February 1972.
 The New York Times called it "a most excellent thriller... a first class example of its genre".

 Film rights to the play were bought prior to the play reaching Broadway by producer Martin Poll.
-He set up the film at Brut Productions, a newly formed film division of the Fabergé Company, run by George Barrie.
+He set up the film at Brut Productions, a newly formed film division of the Fabergé Company, run by Fabergé owner George Barrie.
 It was one of the first films from that company.
 Poll said, "It's really a lot more now than a suspense story.
 It deals with the relationship between people torn by their emotions, their betrayals and jealousies."

 It was decided to relocate the story to England.
+The screenplay was by Tony Williamson, with additional dialogue by Evan Jones.
 The film was shot at Elstree Studios in London.
 Brut financed the film entirely, with Taylor taking a smaller salary in exchange for a larger percentage.
 Director Brian G. Hutton had just made X Y & Zee (1972) with Taylor.
 Harvey's casting was announced in April 1972.
 Barrie would later finance Harvey's last film, Welcome to Arrow Beach (1974).

 Filming was interrupted several times.
 It shut down for a week when Hutton contracted bronchitis, and then later for six more weeks so Harvey could have an operation on his stomach.
 Harvey said at the time that the operation was due to appendicitis, but it was in fact stomach cancer, which would kill him shortly after the picture was released.
 Filming wrapped in September 1972.

 Although Barrie and John Cameron composed the musical score of the film, and Cameron was credited for it, the background music for a significant part of the film is Brahms' Piano Concerto No. 2 and Schubert's Unfinished Symphony.

 In February 1973, Avco Embassy agreed to distribute the film along with another Brut Production, A Touch of Class.